Ultimate Guide to Querying Google Analytics 4 Properties or Firebase Data in BigQuery

 This query can be modified to include any dimension that you are interested in!
 Be sure to reference the Google Analytics 4 Properties and Firebase export schema to see a full list of possible dimensions.
 Remember, even if you don’t have a mobile application within your digital ecosystem, the above query structure applies to you!

-In Google Analytics 4 Properties, our events may also be associated with up to 25 custom parameters, or details.
+In Google Analytics 4 Properties, our events may also be associated several custom dimensions, or details (also known as parameters).
 This differs from Google Analytics today, where we often associate an Event Category with an Action, Label, and Value.
 Each event is structured in terms of key-value pairs, where we have an

 event_name and parameter values associated with a key, or parameter name.